LemLib/LemLib/README.md

 ## FAQ
 _**1. Help!
 Why is my controller vibrating?**_
 If your controller vibrated more than once, your inertial sensor calibration failed.
-Check if its connected to the right port and try again.
+Check if it's connected to the right port and try again.

 _**2. What drivetrains are supported?**_
 Only tank/differential.